FreeClimbAPI/freeclimb-cli/docs/conference-participants.md

   CALLID        ID of the Call associated with this participant.

 OPTIONS
-  -T, --talk=true|false    (Optional) Default is true.
+  -L, --talk=true|false    (Optional) Default is true.
 Setting to false mutes the Participant.
 FreeClimb returns an
                            error and ignores any other value.

   -h, --help               show CLI help